BEA-BOLD-EVOLUTION/TikTokVerify/jaime-tiktok-bot/README.md

-# Jaime TikTok Verification Bot
+# TikTok Verification Bot

 A Discord bot that verifies users' TikTok accounts by checking for a unique code in their TikTok bio.
+Perfect for communities that want to link Discord members to their TikTok profiles.

 ## Features

-- Users click a "Verify TikTok" button to start verification
+- 🔐 **One-click verification** - Users click "Verify TikTok" to start
-- Bot generates a unique code (e.g., `JAIME-12345`)
+- 🎯 **Unique codes** - Bot generates server-specific codes (e.g., `JAIME-12345`)
+- ✅ **Automatic role assignment** - Verified users get a role automatically
+- 📋 **Verified users list** - Admins can view and export all verified users
+- 💾 **Persistent storage** - Verified users are saved to JSON file
+- 🌐 **24/7 hosting ready** - Designed for Railway, Heroku, or any Node.js host

+## How Verification Works

+1. User clicks **"Verify TikTok"** button
+2. Bot shows a unique verification code
-- User adds the code to their TikTok bio temporarily
+3. User adds the code to the **beginning** of their TikTok bio
+4. User clicks **"I Added the Code"** and enters their TikTok profile link
-- Bot checks the TikTok profile and assigns the "Verified Viewer" role if the code is found
+5. Bot checks their bio for the code
+6. If found, user receives the **Verified** role and is saved to the database

 ---